-I always dreamed of visiting my ancestral home of Odessa.
+Perspective | I always dreamed of visiting my ancestral home of Odessa.
 But not like this.

 Then, when I got in Ukraine on Jan.
 23, I started considering what stories I could report from Odessa so I could at last work in a pilgrimage.
 It wasn’t hard; my job was to write about the lead-up to what the United States was warning would soon be a full-scale Russian invasion of Ukraine.
 Odessa, a large Black Sea port, was an obvious target because of its economic importance to Ukraine.

-But while my reporting took me all over Ukraine’s eastern Donbas region, where the country’s military has been battling Russian-backed separatists since 2014, and to Kharkiv, Ukraine’s second-largest city and just 25 miles from the Russian border, the Odessa trip kept getting postponed.
+But while my reporting took me all over Ukraine’s eastern Donbas region, where the country’s military has been battling Russian-backed separatists since 2014, and to Kharkiv, Ukraine’s second-largest city, just 25 miles from the Russian border, the Odessa trip kept getting postponed.

 Now that I’m finally here, I wish I wasn’t.